Get Arkio on your devices

 Exporting your work back to other 3D tools

 Importing and collaboratively creating something on your imported models is just half the fun.
-The real magic starts when you load your creations back to native Revit, Rhino, Sketchup or BIM 360 geometry so you can continue your work with the ideas and shapes you just created together.
+The real magic starts when you load your creations back to native Revit, Rhino, Sketchup, Unity or BIM 360 so you can continue your work with the ideas and shapes you just created together.

-To export your model you select the model you want to export in the models overview, click Export, then select the desired 3D tool and wait for the export confirmation.
+To export your model you select the model you want to export in the scene viewer, click Export, then select the desired 3D tool and wait for the export confirmation.